Thousands of Boca and River fans set for Copa final in Spain

-MADRID (AP) - Hundreds of Boca Juniors fans gathered outside their team's hotel in Madrid on Saturday, chanting "It doesn't matter where you play, we will always follow you," one day before Boca faces bitter Argentine rival River Plate in the Copa Libertadores final.
+MADRID (AP) - Hundreds of Boca Juniors fans gathered outside their team's hotel in Madrid on Saturday, chanting "It doesn't matter where you play, we will always follow you."

+A few hours later, thousands of River fans packed the iconic Plaza del Sol in the heart of the Spanish capital, one day before the bitter Argentine rivals meet in the final of the Copa Libertadores, South America's equivalent of the Champions League.

-Thousands of Boca and River fans are already in the Spanish capital for the "superclasico" at Santiago Bernabeu Stadium on Sunday.
+Tens of thousands of Boca and River fans are in the city for the "superclasico" at Santiago Bernabeu Stadium on Sunday.

 "I think fans from both teams are very nervous today," said 14-year-old Boca fan Joaquim Naser, who traveled from Argentina to watch the game.
 "It's going to be a great party at the Bernabeu.
 It's going to be packed with South American fans."